Secondary CMB temperature anisotropies from magnetic reheating: Inhomogeneous magnetic reheating

-Note that this expression is derived by considering only the photon shear viscosity and this is valid only~$z\lesssim 10^{7}$.
-In order to calculate the damping scale in $z\gtrsim 10^{7}$, it is required to account for the effect of the neutrino free streaming.
-Moreover, the anisotropic shear of weak bosons is important for~$z\gtrsim 10^{15}$.
-Here we account for the above facts with a treatment in~\citet{Jeong:2014gna}.
+which is the same with the usual acoustic damping scale.
+The time dependence of $k_{\rm D}$ can be read from Eq.~(\ref{eq: damping scale}) as $k^{-2}_{\rm D} \propto (1+z)^{-3}$.
+Since the mean free path of photons becomes larger as the Universe evolves, the dissipation scale also increases.
+Note that we only considered photons for shear viscosity, and this is valid for~$z\lesssim 10^{7}$.
+In order to calculate the damping scale in $z\gtrsim 10^{7}$, we need to consider neutrino free streaming.
+Moreover, anisotropic shear of relativistic weak bosons would be significant for~$z\gtrsim 10^{15}$.
+Here we account for these effects, following~\citet{Jeong:2014gna}.

+The above two cases, i.e., $\bm{B}_0 \parallel \bm{k}$ and $\bm{B}_0 \perp \bm{k}$ are specific choices of propagation directions.
+These MHD modes are mixed in the case of the intermediate configurations, and it is not straightforward to analyse the dispersion relations.
+Thus, the excitation of MHD modes depends on realizations of $\bm{b}$ on top of $\bm{B}_0$ and their propagation directions.
+Since the initial conditions of MHD modes would be randomly given for stochastic PMFs, we may, therefore, assume the equipartition of PMFs for the initial conditions of each MHD mode.